LeyaShaju/first_web_assignment/README.md

 16/03/2025: I done quite a lot of adding to the css file of all the sub pages. i facea major issue where, my laptop and computer give a different outcome to what i've produced.
 I've been trying to find a common ground between both devices.
 I did try to see if it's manageable on the phone, it is to some extent. but it could be a lot better, my commits have been very little.
 I've recently oly been commiting at the end of the day instead of regurlarly, it will be a habit i'll fix another time.
 I have also a horrible habit of not adding comments to my work, which i plan on doing tommorow.
 As well as set up everything ready for submission
 .
-Styling isn't my strong point i belive, but i also believe i've done pretty well. i faced many struggles today such as aligning images and texts it turned out i linked a page to the wrong style sheet.
+Styling isn't my strong point i believe, but i also believe i've done pretty well. i faced many struggles today such as aligning images and texts it turned out i linked a page to the wrong style sheet.

 17/03/2025: The final day.
 A lot of stress is happening right now, I managed to add a static map in the end on the home page.
 I fixed up the text in the history page so it looks nice and neat.
 And given the images some shadows so it doesn't look plain and boring.
 I asked my tutorial person to help me understand how to send the git commits as a pdf.

+conclusion:

+In the end.
+I have created a fully functional website(for laptop and computer devices) which includes a navigation bar (the search bar is for display, it doesn't work) that works.
+All external links are also working.
+There is a load of information on each page.
+The home page included a static map, and the visis page includes the bootstrap widget "card", the history page includes places to visit at the bottom.
+There have been regular commits however they commits were only made a the end of the day.
+Which needs to be fixed i the future.
+I have a bad habit of not comment throughout my code instead doing at the end, which i hope to fix over my time here.
+There have been comments made on parts where I believe another person reading would struggle to understand what i'm trying to do.